TalkingQuickly/talkingquickly.github.io/_drafts/2020-12-29-what-id-tell-myself-about-startups-volume2.md

 1. Don't confuse someone not being clear what's expected from them with poor performance.
 The former is more likely to be your fault than theirs and this possibility should be eliminated before assuming poor performance

-1. Firing fast doesn't mean firing unexpectedly, feedback in the first one to three months should be regular and very honest.
+1. Firing fast doesn't mean firing unexpectedly, feedback in the first one to three months should be regular and honest.
 If in doubt be overly blunt, "at the moment X,Y,Z is good but A,B,C is not where we'd like it to be," then have regular conversations about A, B and C

 1. When hiring, don't underestimate how important peoples ability to communicate with empathy is.
-This is a very hard thing for someone to "pick up" quickly
+This is a very hard thing for someone to "pick up" subsequently

 1. Watching how people deal with those who are junior or they perceive as junior to them is a *very* good way of assessing how well they work with people in general.
 Bossiness, rudeness or a lack of self awareness should raise serious red flags

 1. It's painfully easy to make yourself a blocker.
-Once you've hired said smart people who you trust to make decisions, be brutally honest with yourself about whether you're really delegating enough decision making power to them
+Once you've hired said smart people, be brutally honest with yourself about whether you're really delegating enough decision making power to them

-1. Be especially aware of making yourself a blocker in things you enjoy.
+1. Be especially aware of making yourself a blocker in things you enjoy

-1. As a rule of thumb, every time you say "it's quicker if I just do it myself", you're sacrificing medium and long term leverage while making the business a little bit less efficient and a little bit less resilient
+1. As a rule of thumb, every time you say "it's quicker if I just do it myself", you're sacrificing medium and long term leverage while making the business a little bit less resilient

-1. Hiring smart people and then micro-managing them is pretty much the worst thing you can do
+1. Hiring smart people and then micro-managing them is like hiring asking a michelin starred chef to pick you up a McDonalds

 1. As the team grows, it becomes much harder for everyone to stay in touch with what's happening across the business.
-There's no silver bullet, but as a way to keep alignment, maximising customer contact is close
+There's no silver bullet, but as a way to keep alignment, maximising customer contact helps

 1. Scoring systems are, in general, amazing tools for forcing structured, critical thinking and aligning stakeholders.
 But always be clear upfront that they're just tools, the "highest score" doesn't always "win"